-The number of shares of the Company's common stock beneficially owned by its directors, director nominees and executive officers that are considered to be participants as of February 17, 2023 is set forth under the "Security Ownership of Certain Beneficial Owners and Management" table and notes thereto elsewhere in this proxy statement.
-The number of shares held directly by the employees and those considered to be associates of participants that are not reflected in the "Security Ownership of Certain Beneficial Owners and Management" table and notes thereto in this proxy statement are shown below:
+The number of shares of the Company's common stock beneficially owned by its directors, director nominees and executive officers that are considered to be participants as of March 1, 2023 is set forth under the "Security Ownership of Certain Beneficial Owners and Management" table and notes thereto elsewhere in this proxy statement.
+The number of shares held directly by the employees and those considered to be associates of participants that are not reflected in the "Security Ownership of Certain Beneficial Owners and Management" table and notes thereto.

-Shares Owned of Record

-Name Shares Beneficially Owned But Not Beneficially
+Name Shares Beneficially Owned Shares Owned of Record But Not Beneficially

 Sven Guenther, Ph.D.
 84,414 N/A

 Christal M.M.
 Mickle, M.A.
 175,371 N/A

 Joshua Schafer - N/A